Kick Off Jobs Based on Events, Files, and Other Jobs

 JAMS provides for event-driven job scheduling to allow jobs and processes to be triggered by events such as file transfers, system startups, runaway processes, or user written events.

-JAMS Event-based scheduling has built-in Triggers which allow users to execute processes on any operating system based upon files being created, modified or deleted.
+JAMS event-based scheduling has built-in triggers which enable users to execute processes on any operating system based upon files being created, modified or deleted.